confluentinc/confluent-kafka-dotnet/README.md

 ### Error Handling

-Errors raised via a client's `OnError` event should be considered informational except when the `IsFatal` flag is set to `true`, indicating that the client is in an un-recoverable state.
+Errors delivered to a client's error handler should be considered informational except when the `IsFatal` flag is set to `true`, indicating that the client is in an un-recoverable state.
 Currently, this can only happen on the producer, and only when `enable.itempotence` has been set to `true`.
 In all other scenarios, clients are able to recover from all errors automatically.